AVAILABLE NOW FOR PRE-ORDER unless indicated otherwise, most start shipping the week of May 14, 2018, please read ship dates carefully:

 Why are plug transplants so much more expensive than the other sizes?

-Because [a] they’re harder to grow and require specialized equipment, [b] they must be planted by hand from a more expensive “starter” seedling, [c] the soil must be purchased and conditioned to meet our specific criteria, and [d] they often have a higher loss rate during the growing season.
+Because [a] they’re harder to grow and require specialized equipment, [b] they must be planted by hand from a more expensive “starter” plug seedling, [c] the soil media must be purchased and custom mixed to meet our specific criteria, and [d] they often have a higher loss rate during the growing season [because we still have a lot to learn].
 In general, plug transplants require more work than any other method of growing evergreens.
 But they have some key advantages for you, such as:

 Super fast planting: Perhaps the most important advantage of all from your point of view as the person who will be doing the planting, plug transplants are just jaw droppingly fast and easy to plant compared to a similarly sized bare root evergreen….provided that you have an auger sized to fit the root plug of a plug transplant.
 For many people, the amount of time and backbreaking work saved using this planting method [see our plug seedling planting video and our plug transplant planting video] often outweighs this higher cost.